 The Company elected to be taxed as a REIT under Code Sections 856 through 860 beginning with its short taxable year ended December 31, 2013.
-As a REIT, the Company generally will not be subject to U.S. federal income tax to the extent that it distributes its taxable income to its stockholders and does not engage in prohibited transactions.
-The Company's taxable REIT subsidiary ("TRS"), CHMI Solutions, and its wholly-owned subsidiary, Aurora, are subject to U.S. federal income taxes on its taxable income.
-To maintain qualification as a REIT, the Company must distribute at least 90% of its annual REIT taxable income to its stockholders and meet certain other requirements such as assets it may hold, income it may generate and its stockholder composition.
+U.S. federal income tax law generally requires that a REIT distribute annually at least 90% of its REIT taxable income, without regard to the deduction for dividends paid and excluding net capital gains, and that it pay tax at regular corporate income tax rates to the extent that it annually distributes less than 100% of its taxable income.
+The Company's taxable REIT subsidiary ("TRS"), CHMI Solutions, as well as CHMI Solutions's wholly-owned subsidiary, Aurora, are subject to U.S. federal income taxes on their taxable income.
+To maintain qualification as a REIT, the Company also must meet certain other requirements such as assets it may hold, income it may generate and its stockholder composition.

 The Company accounts for income taxes in accordance with ASC 740, Income Taxes.
 ASC 740 requires the recording of deferred income taxes that reflect the net tax effect of temporary differences between the carrying amounts of the Company's assets and liabilities for financial reporting purposes and the amounts used for income tax purposes, including operating loss carry forwards.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect of a change in tax rates on deferred tax assets and liabilities is recognized in earnings in the period that includes the enactment date.
 The Company assesses its tax positions for all open tax years and determines if it has any material unrecognized liabilities in accordance with ASC 740.
 The Company records these liabilities to the extent it deems them more-likely-than-not to be incurred.
-The Company records interest and penalties related to income taxes within the provision for income taxes in the consolidated statements of income.
+The Company records interest and penalties related to income taxes within the provision for income taxes in the consolidated statements of income (loss).
 The Company has not incurred any interest or penalties.